 - Comes with bolts so you can secure the rack onto the floor for additional security

 - Takes up a lot of physical space so account for this when making your squat rack selection

-If you wish to purchase a rack that will change your entire body, this option by DTX is it.
-Pull-ups are arguably one of the best upper body exercises you can do for your upper body.
+If you want a rack that can help work your entire body, this option by DTX is it.
+Pull-ups are arguably one of the best exercises you can do for your upper body.
 Not only does the exercise work your biceps, but it also engages your back muscles, deltoids, and core.

 The DTX squat rack is an excellent tool for reaching your fitness goals.
 The possibilities are endless when you own this multifunctional device.
 You may never have to step foot in a commercial gym again.